 - Wayne State University Law School Free Legal Clinic

-- Americans with Disability Act Information and Technical Assistance
+- Information and Technical Assistance on the Americans with Disability Act

 - Disability Rights Legal Center